backstage/community/project-areas/Maintainer-Guidance.md

 have stale bot in place to prune inactive issues, and it doesn't look good if issues are marked as stale without a response.

-Our stale bot is in place both to close old issue, but also to keep bringing up existing issues to the forefront so that all issues throughout the project are considered at a regular cadence.
+Our stale bot is in place to close old issues, as well as to keep bringing up existing issues to the forefront so that all issues throughout the project are considered at a regular cadence.
 If there is an issue that you want to leave open without having it marked as stale, you can add the `will-fix` label.

 ### Pull Request Management

-The division of pull request among project areas is based on the GitHub reviewer feature, rather than labels or assignment.
+The division of pull requests among project areas is based on the GitHub reviewer feature, rather than labels or assignment.
 This is because it automatically works with the code owners feature, and also makes it possible for each team to decide if they want individual assignment of pull requests through the GitHub